sjkywalker/ctf-remote-pwnable-setup/README.md

 # CTF Pwnables Setup Automation Script

 These are shell scripts that automate some procedures shown [here](https://github.com/pwning/docs/blob/master/suggestions-for-running-a-ctf.markdown).
-These scripts are helpful when adding remote problems in pwnable ctf server.
+These scripts are helpful when adding remote pwnable problems to your ctf server.

+Several features are:

+* Creates directories along with default files (binary & flag)
+* Sets recommended permissions associated to each file
+* Does not harm other files in server

 ## Getting started